moonstar-x/old-server-setup/docs/discord-bots.md

     voice_channel_id=<channel_id>
     volume=50

-If you need help looking for the voice channel ID, check out [this guide](https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord).
+If you need help looking for the voice channel ID, check out [this guide](https://github.com/moonstar-x/discord-downtime-notifier/wiki/Getting-User,-Channel-and-Server-IDs).

+### Auto-starting
 Now we'll create a start script so we can then create a service, just like the previous bot, create the following file:

     nano start.sh